natural-transformation/sbtix/CONTRIBUTING.md

 ### Local sbtix checkouts (optional)

 Normal development uses the released sbtix build (`nix shell github:natural-transformation/sbtix` or `nix build '.#sbtix'`), so no extra environment is required.
-If you need to exercise unmerged changes directly from your working tree, export the following once per shell so generated `default.nix` files can fetch the exact same revision:
+If you need to exercise unmerged changes directly from your working tree, export the following once per shell so generated files can fetch the exact same revision:

 ```bash
 export SBTIX_SOURCE_URL="https://github.com/natural-transformation/sbtix"